-Zakat expenses are calculated on the basis of adjusted net income or Zakat base whichever is higher according to the regulations of the General Authority for Zakat and Tax in Saudi Arabia.
+Zakat expenses are calculated on the basis of adjusted net income or Zakat base whichever is higher according to the regulations of the Zakat, Tax and Customs Authority in Saudi Arabia.
 Zakat is calculated in the current period on the basis of the adjusted net income method.